 5. Work on effective communication

 Virtual communication differs from face-to-face because it requires therapists to use different methodologies to capture patients’ attention and focus on the patient's tone of voice and facial expressions rather than body language.
-There are also specific requirements to be met by those looking how to start telepsychology, like adjustment of the teletherapy session length to boost its effectiveness, or taking care of the privacy.
+There are also specific requirements to be met by those starting a private psychology practice, like adjustment of the teletherapy session length to boost its effectiveness, or taking care of the privacy.

 Telehealth visits may not be any longer than ten to fifteen minutes.
 So, establishing a rapport immediately is important.